subsquid/docs/docs/tutorials/index-to-local-csv-files.md

 ```

 :::info
 The file in the GitHub repository is slightly different, as there's some added logic to obtain the number of decimals for the token.
 For that, the processor [interacts with the smart contract deployed on chain](/evm-indexing/query-state).
-This is where the `RPC_ENDPOINT` variable is being used.
 :::

+[//]: # (!!!!
+Consider dropping the contract state query use here)

 ### Launch the project

-To launch the project, simply open a terminal and run this command:
+To launch the project, run:

 ```bash
 sqd process